-Welcome to the heart of fermentation, where old and new combine in harmony.
-I'm Steven.
-The name 'Stoef' is a nod to my own name and that of my grandpa Stef – a mix of the past and the present in every product I create.
+Welcome to STOEF.
+I am Steven, the name 'Stoef' is a nod to my own name and that of my grandpa Stef.
+I try to blend the past and the present in the products I create in the same way.

 My journey into food production and fermentation started when I was just 10 years old, looking after bees and making honey.
 By 15, I turned that honey into my first mead, and was very impressed by these natural processes and how the mead changed over time.
-That's why I decided to study Food Technology at Wageningen University to further explore this world of food production.
+That's why I decided to study Food Technology at Wageningen University (doing my thesis on the production of sparkling wines) to further explore this world of food production.

-From those early days with bees, I explored brewing beer and learned the art of making cider at Elegast Cidery where I worked as a cidermaker and helped look into valorization of their waste pomace as a source for a low-alcoholic cider.
-Currently I work as a waiter/sommelier at a restaurant where I learn a lot about food pairing and (natural) wines.
+From those early days with bees, I explored brewing beer and learned the art of making cider at Elegast Cidery where I worked as a cidermaker and looked into the valorization of their waste pomace as a raw material for the production of a low-alcoholic cider.
+I worked at a restaurant where I learned a lot about food pairing and (natural) wines and created (fermented) non-alcoholic pairings.
+Through the Wageningen Student Farm I learned a lot about agroforestry, foraging and organic agriculture, which tied it all together.
+The intersection of all these different sides of food production is what STOEF represents for me.

 Experience & Projects